USNavalResearchLaboratory/turboWAVE/docs/dev-module.rst

 Containment Support
 ,,,,,,,,,,,,,,,,,,,

-Module blocks within other module blocks automatically establish the containment tree.
-However, there are some details of the relationship that have to be specified explicitly.
+Input file semantics automatically establish the containment tree.
+However, there are some details of the relationship that have to be specified in source code.

 #.
 If your module is intended as a supermodule:

- 	* Override ``ValidSubmodule``.
-Test the ``Module`` that is passed in and return a boolean indicating whether or not it is a suitable submodule (generally you will test the type of module).
+ 	* If you need strongly typed pointers to submodules, use ``Module::VerifyInput`` to search the ``submodule`` vector for the desired modules.
+Use ``dynamic_cast`` to identify the module type, and to create the strongly typed pointer.

 #.
 If your module is intended as a submodule:

-	* If you want a particular supermodule to be automatically created when your module is created, add a case to the static member ``CreateSupermoduleTypeFromSubmoduleKey``.
+	* If the submodule *requires* its supermodule, add an entry to the hash table in the static member ``RequiredSupermoduleType``.

 #.
 If you want your module to use the ``ComputeTool`` system, see :doc:`dev-tool`.